qeeqbox/osint/README.rst

 .. image:: https://raw.githubusercontent.com/qeeqbox/osint/main/readme/osint_logo.png

 Build your custom OSINT tools and APIs with this python package!
-It includes different OSINT modules for performing reconnaissance on the target, and a built-in database for mapping and visuialzing the some of the reconnaissance results.
+It includes different OSINT modules for performing reconnaissance on the target, and a built-in database for mapping and visuialzing some of the reconnaissance results.

 The final results is a json file that can be intergrated with other projects